 Standing at a desk can reduce back pain and improve posture

 I don’t know about you, but I do not have good posture when sitting at a desk.
 I’ll often have one leg pulled up underneath me; I’ll lean over to one side and slump down in my chair, only moving when a part of my body begins to complain.
 When I’m standing, I’m more mindful of my posture and how I’m standing.
 I might slump over to one side a little or drop my hip – but I soon notice I’m doing that, and bring myself back to a more even stance.
+Chronic pain and back pain can cause a lot of discomfort; a standing desk and some gentle exercises can help, as can adding a supplement or treatment from PLNTD Health to help reduce inflammation (which is often the cause of a lot of pain!).

 Apparently in studies participants have reported a 32% improvement in lower back pain after a few weeks using a standing desk.
 Another study found that using a sit-stand desk (like my one) reduced upper back pain and neck pain by 54% after 4 weeks.
 Interestingly, when those people had their sit-stand desks taken away their problems returned within 2 weeks.